 A hyaluronic acid filler can help conceal the depression on the dorsum that is developing.
 It may have developed from trauma to the skin flap.
 More complex options include fat grafting, which would be difficult to control as far as volume.

 Thank you for the question and the photos.
 I understand your anxiety about the shape of your nose and it seems like you have a good outlook on the time it will take to heal.
 Once all of the swelling has gone away and the shape of your nose has stabilized your options will be either full revision, of the shelf fillers, fat grafting, or "closed" placement of dorsal graft.
 You will not be able to know if any of these will be needed until at least a few more months down the road.

 Can't tell about the nostrils.
 The dent/depression is a little worrisome but don't freak out.
 If it stays there you could probably have it fixed with just one of the injectable fillers, like Perlane.
 It's not permanent but should last over a year. that way you could enjoy the results and not stress about having to have more surgery.
 If it works well you could either have it repeated or have a simple touch up revision to place some cartilage in the same spot.
 Take a deep breath.

-At four weeks most would say that things are too early to judge, however the dent on the photo is not so good and you are quite right in being discouraged.
-Most comments are probably that you will need things revised, the issue is when.
-Discuss things fully with your surgeon as he is certain to recognise the problems.
+At four weeks most would say that things are too early to judge.
+However, the dent on the photo is not so good and you are quite right in being discouraged.
+Most comments are probably that you will need things revised.
+The issue is when.
+Discuss things fully with your surgeon as he is certain to recognize the problems.
 Perhaps he will reassure that he is there for you, and make corrections months later when the nose is healed and the 'full scope' of the fix is known.